antoniopecere/trashcan.code/README.md

 # utilities
-Repository for projects of library with utility classes.
+Repository for projects of libraries with utility classes.